LeighCressman/MBMI_Capstone/README.md

 1) Script for generating synthetic data
 2) Prompt templates for urinary tract infection (UTI) symptoms
 3) Code for calculating the cost to use large language models (LLMs) to process clinical notes
-4) Code for preprocessing clinical notes, hitting model endpoints, evaluating model performance, and tracking experiments in Mlflow
+4) Code for preprocessing clinical notes
+5) Code for hitting model endpoints, evaluating model performance, and tracking experiments in Mlflow
-5) Documentation for adapting code to other studies

 ## Note on LLM Inference Infrastructure
 This project uses Databricks Model Serving endpoints on the Penn Medicine Databricks platform for performing LLM inference.
 Said platform is a HIPAA-compliant, institutionally managed environment.
 No patient notes were sent to external OpenAI APIs.
 The model endpoints referenced (e.g., "databricks-gpt-5-mini") are Databricks-hosted serving endpoints that use OpenAI models which are part of Penn Medicine's Azure environment.

 ## Repository Contents
-This

 ## Study Overview

 ## Installation

 ## Usage
+Run the Python scripts in this order:
+1) generate_synthetic_notes.py
+2) calculate_cost.py (if you are concerned about project cost)
+3) pre_process_notes.py

 ## Software
 LLM inference: Databricks Model Serving on the Penn Medicine Databricks platform